Carmignano

 The Wines of Carmignano

-The Terroir and Vineyards
+The Terroir and the Vineyards

 The Winemaking Process

-Gastronomic Pairings
+Food Pairings

 Frequently Asked Questions

-What is the most famous wine from Carmignano?
+What is Carmignano's most famous wine?

 What are the main grapes used in the production of Carmignano DOCG?

-The main grapes used for Carmignano DOCG are Sangiovese, Cabernet Sauvignon, and Canaiolo.
+The main grapes used for Carmignano DOCG are Sangiovese, Cabernet Sauvignon and Canaiolo.

-How should Carmignano wines be served?
+How are Carmignano wines served?

-Carmignano wines pair well with traditional Tuscan dishes such as Florentine steak, ribollita, and aged cheeses.
+Carmignano wines pair well with traditional Tuscan dishes such as Florentine steak, ribollita and aged cheeses.

-Where can I purchase Carmignano wines?
+Where can I buy Carmignano wines?

 Megamenu